 '''

-Substring(expression, start, [length])
+Substring(expression.start,[length])

 '''

-This returns a substring of the expression starting from the given start position (zero-based) up to the end of the expression, e.g. Substring ("Potato", 2) would give "tato".
-When used with the optional length parameter, Substring returns a substring of the of the expression starting from the given start position (zero-based) of the given length, e.g. Substring ("Potato", 2, 2) would give "ta".
+This returns a substring of the expression starting from the given start position (zero-based) up to the end of the expression, for example Substring("Potato",2) would give "tato".
+When used with the optional length parameter, Substring returns a substring of the of the expression starting from the given start position (zero-based) of the given length, for example Substring("Potato",2,2) would give "ta".

-Trace (expression)

-Sends a piece of text to be shown in the plug-in trace window, e.g. Trace("Here's a trace");

 '''

+Trace(expression)

+'''

+Sends a piece of text to be shown in the plug-in trace window, for example Trace("Here's a trace");

 ValidationChecking(enable[, object1[, object2]...])

-'''

 If enable is the only parameter, validation checking is enabled for all types of objects, and across all plug-ins.
-If you supply one or more object parameters (e.g. Tuplet, Score, BarObject, etc.), only those objects will be checked, and only in the currently running plug-in.
+If you supply one or more object parameters (such as Tuplet, Score, BarObject, and so on), only those objects will be checked, and only in the currently running plug-in.
 You should ensure ValidationChecking is set to false before you give your plug-ins to anybody else to use.

-User properties
+User Properties

 All objects (except for the Sibelius object, old-style ManuScript arrays created using CreateArray(), old-style ManuScript hashes created using CreateHash(), and null) can also have user properties assigned to them.
-See User properties on page 22 for more details.